 Teaching

-My approach to teaching begins from the framework that learning to play music is a collaborative effort between teacher and student in which we come together to achieve a shared goal.
+My approach to teaching begins from the framework that learning to play music is a collaborative effort.
 Through their musical study my students learn to think critically and ask insightful questions that lead them to deepen their connection to the artistic world around them.
 They’re good teachers and kind, thoughtful people.

 I believe that all students are deserving of a meaningful music education regardless of their socio-economic status, age, race, culture, ability, gender, or sexuality.
 Studying music is a means by which we are able to grow into people who are insightful, humble, and caring.
 No matter what their background is, I strive to provide an environment in which students are able to fully realize their potential.
 Essential to this goal is ensuring student safety with ethical conduct, providing equitable instruction, and facilitating the creation of enriching communities among students.
 In my view, these conditions are interrelated and necessary for students to succeed.
 I endeavor to cultivate a vibrant sense of camaraderie among my students that embraces and celebrates the diversity of their backgrounds and experiences.
 It is important to me that every student feels they are embraced and valued in my studio.